-The normal symbols for slurs are ( placed with a space before a note, and ) placed after.
-The symbol ${\tt s}$ is equivalent to both of them (!), except that it always follows the affected note.
-A fourth symbol ${\tt t}$ is also equivalent to ${\tt s}$ and ) but with one minor difference to be explained later.
-In truth there are all toggles, turning a slur off if it's already on and starting one otherwise.
+The normal symbols for slurs are (placed with a space before a note, and) placed after.
+The symbol s is equivalent to both of them (!), except that it always follows the affected note.
+With font-based slurs, t is equivalent to s but with several minor differences to be explained later.
+With postscript slurs, t signals to use a true tie.
+The symbols s and t are toggles, turning a slur or tie off if it's already on and starting one otherwise.

-The first character is optionally followed by a single-character ID code (0-9 or A-Z), then by other options described below.
+The first character is optionally followed by a single-character ID code (0-9 or A-Z , then by other options described below.
 ID codes are only needed if two or more slurs are open at the same time within one line of music, such as when several chord notes are tied.
 Using ID codes in such cases tells PMX which open slur to close.
+ID codes cannot be used with font-based t slurs.